Skip to content

 • \(B_\text{eff} = 0\): at the autonomy cliff

-• \(B_\text{eff} < 0\): no governance policy can maintain quality
+• \(B_\text{eff} < 0\): the fixed design lacks sufficient margin to maintain quality

 The complexity tax \(\lambda H(W)\) captures how routing entropy, tool-call variability, and timing uncertainty consume the quality margin.
 Each additional bit of process entropy costs approximately \(\lambda \approx 0.02\) in quality (Experiment 7).